BlueHarrier/IsleMetaverse/Tree/README.md

 ## Coconuts (WIP)

 Coconuts (as usually found in tropical isles) are they codename selected for the WebAssembly implementation of the ecosystem.
 As it's thought so far, the interaction is going to be interlaced between files and templates, and so, the API is more strict than web is.
 This is because a established environment is needed to run semi-native applications.
 For this, it's been chosen a Linux environment, with some extra services that allow for all the calls to be made.
 The API is going to be designed for Rust, as it's more modern and safe than C and C++, as well as easier to maintain in the future, though, virtually any language can be used to interact with the API, as long as it can be compiled to WebAssembly.
 The files that are going to be using are, of course `.wasm` files, but in order to differentiate libraries from executables, these last ones use the extension `.nut`.
 Coconuts (nuts for short) are not only a way to run the ecosystem, just like JavaScript and TypeScript, but also faster, more secure, and with additional access to lower level APIs, like Vulkan and OpenGL, which are going to be used to render the ecosystem (implementations can translate calls to DirectX if they need to, but Vulkan is highly encouraged).
-This allows for custom ecosystem engines to be made, replacing the default runner, and also opens the door to create native operating systems designed specifically for the ecosystem, but can also run other applications.
+This allows for custom ecosystem engines to be made, replacing the default gateway, and also opens the door to create native operating systems designed specifically for the ecosystem, but can also run other applications.

 In order to run a nut, `.isl` file includes a field called `application`, which is a link directly to the `.nut` file.